MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 1. Microsoft Entra External ID for customers tenant.
 If you don't already have one, [sign up for a free trial](https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl).

-1. If you haven't already done so, [Register an application in the Microsoft Entra Admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#register-the-web-app), then [enable public client flows](tutorial-web-app-node-sign-in-prepare-tenant.md#register-the-web-app).
+1. If you haven't already done so, [Register an application in the Microsoft Entra admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#register-the-web-app), then [enable public client flows](tutorial-web-app-node-sign-in-prepare-tenant.md#register-the-web-app).

 1. If you haven't already done so, [Grant API permissions](tutorial-web-app-node-sign-in-prepare-tenant.md#grant-api-permissions) to your app registration.

-1. If you haven't already done so, [Create a user flow in the Microsoft Entra Admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow).
+1. If you haven't already done so, [Create a user flow in the Microsoft Entra admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow).
 While you create the user flow, take note of the user attributes you select as these attributes are the ones that Microsoft Entra expects your app to submit.
 Under **Identity providers**, select **Email one-time-passcode** option.

 1. [Associate your app registration with the user flow](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow).